danroot/Spike.AngularAspire/README.md

 To run in VSCode:
-- run `npm install` in the angular project directory
+- run `sudo npm install` in the angular project directory
 - launch Spike.AngularAspire.AppHost in VSCode

 To run in CLI
-- run `npm install` in the angular project directory
+- run `sudo npm install` in the angular project directory
 - run `dotnet run` in the AppHost directory

 To reproduce the issue: